 - information about key resources available to youth in Montreal

 Our volunteers are diverse in age, ethnocultural and religious backgrounds, gender identity, sexual orientation and personality, and have all passed rigorous training sessions.
-They are all capable of speaking about a wide range of issues on sexual health, orientation, and diversity through open discussion and question and answers.
+They are all capable of speaking about a wide range of issues on sexual orientation, gender identity and diversity through open discussion and question and answers.
 If you are interested in booking a workshop, send an e-mail to the following address: kimberly.wong@caeoquebec.org

 - Thank you very much for the presentation.
 The personal experiences are helpful and they teach us a lot.
 And the subjects were very interesting and thank you for being this open.
 A close family friend died last year from HIV.
 All my family was affected and I never learned the biological and personal things and issues behind this.

 - I’m really happy for all of you 3 for being able to do what you do to get in front of people and telling your stories and it makes me more comfortable about myself being bisexual and I really appreciate you guys coming today and talking to us and giving us the numbers.
-Thank you
+Thank you.

 - I truly enjoyed this presentation.
 I learned a lot about what LGBTQ is and I learned so many new words that I didn’t know before.
 I truly appreciated the speakers coming to tell their stories!